PostgREST/postgrest/nix/docker/README.md

-In order to build an optimal PostgREST Docker image, we create the image from scratch (i.e., without a parent image like `debian` or `alpine`), and only include the files that are essential for running PostgREST (the static PostgREST binary and a `postgrest.conf`).
+In order to build an optimal PostgREST Docker image, we create the image from scratch (i.e., without a parent image like `debian` or `alpine`), and only include the file that is essential for running PostgREST: the static PostgREST binary.

 This is similar to what you would get with the following `Dockerfile`: